My Historic Summer Vacation: A Dogfight, the Lebanese Missile Crisis, and a Hope for Peace

 Front-Row Seats

 We were about a hundred yards away, frozen in place as we watched the dramatic scene unfold.
 High above in the clear, blue sky, bursts of flak appeared near two unidentified jets, sunlight glinting off them as they flew toward our left.
-Then, to our right and much closer to us, a Syrian MiG-21 appeared just above the horizon moving fast to our left, followed by Lt.
-Col. Nachumi’s F-16 in pursuit.
+Then, to our right and much closer to us, a Syrian MiG-21 appeared just above the horizon moving fast and to our left, with Nachumi’s F-16 in pursuit.
 We saw the Sidewinder missile streak toward the MiG, striking it directly and engulfing the plane in a massive fireball.
 The stricken jet, with its doomed pilot, continued along the same trajectory before slowly losing altitude and disappearing behind a mountain.

 Witnessing History

 We stood there stunned and nearly deafened from the noise of the jets and anti-aircraft fire.
 So loud was all the action that anyone screaming would have gone unheard.
-It would be years before learning that we had just witnessed the world’s first air-to-air kill of an enemy jet by an F-16.
+It would be years before I learned that we had just witnessed the world’s first air-to-air kill of an enemy jet by an F-16.
 But at that moment, we were less concerned with witnessing history than with escaping Lebanon.

 It seemed every foreigner in Lebanon had the same idea.
 To make matters worse, the coastal roads, highways, and bridges had been heavily damaged from the bombings, turning the drive to Beirut into a painfully slow crawl.
 Eventually, we reached the chaotic, overcrowded airport, boarded a packed Middle East Airlines flight to London, and escaped the excitement and danger.
 We were fortunate because those left behind faced an uncertain future.